osrf/gazebo_tutorials/model_contrib/tutorial.md

 # Committing and pushing

-Commit and push your changes to your fork on Bitbucket:
+Commit and push your changes to your fork on Bitbucket.
+Give the commit a descriptive message, for example:

     hg commit -m "Adding mymodel to the database" hg push